 There are 750 pieces in the collection of rare books and early printed editions, including works in mathematics, pharmacology, medicine, botany, astronomy, music, and philosophy.
-They are essentially the writings of Arab-Muslim scholars translated into European languages.

 The highlight of the collection is undoubtedly the incunabula – the first printed books published in the 15th century.
 For example, they include the famous medical treatise The Canon of Medicine by Abu Ali ibn Sina (Avicenna), which describes specific diseases in Latin, published in Venice in 1490.
 They also include the Treatise of Abu Mashar on astronomy, published in 1495.

 The center includes an exhibition hall that has been open since 2017.
 Exhibits in the hall include pieces of textual heritage dedicated to theological thought, as well as documents on the activities of significant religious figures from the Volga-Ural region.

 The center works on producing academic editions of the written heritage in its original language through research, textual analysis, and scientific preparation.
 The Academy’s Islamic Heritage Center works closely with the Institute of History, Language and Literature of the Ural Federal Research Center of the Russian Academy of Sciences and the Institute of Language, Literature and Art of the Academy of Sciences of the Republic of Tatarstan in the implementation of research projects.
 Two academic projects were completed in this short period of time.